8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrActorProjectorShadow.rst

 HvrActorProjectorShadow
 ============================================================

-Can be used in conjunction with a Projector component to project a texture onto a surface based on the bounds of an HvrActor.
+This component can be used to align a Projector component based on the bounds of an HvrActor.
 This is useful for creating blob shadows.

 Parameters
 ------------------------------------------------------------